 Paint a picture.
 The admissions committee wants to know who you are going to be in the classroom, on campus, and as a member of the Tuck community.
 Are you going to be super involved with lots of clubs and organizations?
 Are you going to be deeply involved with one?
 What topics and causes are you interested in?
 Which have you been active with in the past and how will you bring your previous experiences to bear at Tuck?
 What role do you currently play in the groups, teams, and organizations you’re a part of?
 Are you the fire starter?
 The doer?
 The facilitator?

 One important caveat.
 Don’t try too hard to impress.
 It’s far more important for you to help the admissions committee get to know you (and want to admit you!) than to come up with an artful essay that doesn’t reflect the true you.

-Essay 2: Tuck students are nice, and invest generously in one another’s success.
+Essay 3: Tuck students invest generously in one another’s success even when it is not convenient or easy.
 Share an example of how you helped someone else succeed.
-(500 words)
+(300 words)